RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Learning With Intent

 GTC is expensive.
-So it was important for me to have a clear purpose before setting foot in the door.
+Therefore it was important for me to have a clear purpose before setting foot in the door.
 Further, GTC offers depth across a wide spectrum of material... overwhelming for anyone who tries to digest everything at once.
 Given these constraints, I only registered & paid for those portions of the conference that met my needs.
 My pre-conference objectives:

 * To get some hands-on exposure to deep learning.
 I've read articles and watched presentations on the subject.
 Reviewed a book, [AI Superpowers](/blog/2019/03/11/ai-superpowers-by-kai-fu-lee/), which describes how deep learning will change our planet socially and economically.
 Enough study, time to get the hands dirty.
 * To learn more about the problems being solved by GPUs.
 I knew about medical imaging and autonomous driving.
 What about new solutions for people in business and other fields?